Measuring the Value of Financial Advice

-Something that often gets overlooked by not just clients, but also the financial industry as a whole, are the actual life enhancements that a good financial planner provides for their clients.
+Something that often gets overlooked by not just clients, but also the financial industry as a whole, is the actual life enhancements that a good financial planner provides for their clients.
 Frequently, we focus too much on the numbers are forget that living a fulfilling life is really what most of us care about.
-How does a financial planner fit into this part of a client's life?
+So then how does a financial planner fit into this part of a client's life?

 Organization.
 We will help bring order to your financial life, by assisting you in getting your financial house in order (at both the “macro” level of investments, insurance, estate, taxes, etc., and also the “micro” level of household cash flow).